Join us to get involved, contribute to our Nature Recovery Plan for Sheffield and let us know what you can do to help.

-We’ve seen an incredible response so far, with over 1,200 people and 34 organisations signed up, public support from the Leaders of Sheffield’s Green Party, Liberal Democrat and Labour groups and Olivia Blake MP.
-On 16th June a motion on the nature emergency was carried by Sheffield City Council, including commitments to declare a nature emergency and to deliver a Nature Emergency Action Plan.
+On 16th June 2021, as a direct result of this mass support, a motion on the nature emergency was carried by Sheffield City Council, including commitments to declare a nature emergency and to deliver a Nature Emergency Action Plan.
 It is vital we tackle both the climate and ecological crises together, and ensure solutions to the climate crisis are good solutions for nature too.

 What actions can you take now for nature’s recovery?